Old House Plumbing Problems: What to Expect and How to Fix Them

 Step 3 – Check for visible corrosion and leaks Look under every sink, behind the toilet, inside cabinets, and in the basement.
 Water stains, mold, rust, or mineral deposits indicate ongoing or past leaks.

 Step 4 – Request a camera sewer line inspection This is non-negotiable for homes built before 1980.
-A camera inspection costs $150–$400 and can reveal root intrusion, pipe bellies, cracks, or near-total collapses in the main sewer line.
+A camera inspection costs $175 to $400 in 2026 and can reveal root intrusion, pipe bellies, cracks, or near-total collapses in the main sewer line.

-Step 5 – Test the water for lead If the home was built before 1978, request a lead water test.
-Results come back within days and can be a powerful negotiating tool or a deal-breaker.
+Step 5 – Test the water for lead If the home was built before 1978, request a lead water test and check the local water utility's service line inventory (required under the EPA's LCRR).
+Results can be a powerful negotiating tool or a deal-breaker.

 Step 6 – Review permits and repair history Unpermitted plumbing work is extremely common in older homes and may not meet current code.
 Ask for documentation of any plumbing repairs or improvements.